mpacer/pycon2017/pycon.md

 # About us

-We have been working on the IPython and  Jupyter Project for 5 and ~1 year.
+We have been working on the IPython and Jupyter projects for 5 and ~1 year.

 github:@Carreau/twitter:@Mbussonn

 github:@mpacer/twitter:@mdpacer